moka-guys/dnanexus_vardict/Readme.md

   - vardict.pl
   - teststrandbias.R
   - var2vcf_valid.pl - Convert the output into validated VCF file
+  - The reference build used is parsed from the reference FASTA file name and added to the VCF header.

 - In addition to the parameters stated VarDict applies additional filters including:
   - -I The indel size.
 Default =  120bp